 Bleeding is part of your tattoo’s healing process, and no matter how much you want to avoid it, it will tend to happen.
 It depends on how much ink your skin tries to flush out or the ink remaining on your outer skin.
 Once you remove the plastic wrap from your tattoo, you will notice a bit of bleeding.
 When you dab a bit of alcohol swab and clean the area, don’t rub your whole tattoo.

-The best way to avoid excessive tattoo ink bleeding is by getting your tattoo done by professional and expert tattoo artists who have good reviews.
+The best way to avoid excessive tattoo ink bleeding is by getting your tattoo done by an experienced tattoo artist who haS good reviews.
 You must also avoid alcohol consumption a few days before and after your tattoo appointment.
 Alcohol causes your blood to become thin, which leads to clotting.
 This means that ink leaking will last for long and might ruin the outlook of your tattoo.

 Another useful step to avoid ink leaking is keeping your tattoo clean.
-You can clean your tattoo using warm water and a bacterial soap.
+You can clean your tattoo using warm water and an antibacterial soap.
 While cleaning, make sure not to rub too harshly as this could lead to more ink bleeding.

 Why Does a Tattoo’s Ink Bleed?